 Once it is determined that the person is incapacitated, the next step is to determine who will serve as the guardian.
 The court will consider several factors when making this decision, including the preference of the ward, the qualifications of potential guardians, and any conflicts of interest that may exist.
 The court will also take into account the ward’s relationships with potential guardians, and will consider the ability of the potential guardian to provide for the ward’s needs.

-Family vs Professional Guardians
+Family v.
+Professional Guardians

 In Texas, the court has the discretion to appoint either a family member or a professional guardian to serve as the ward’s guardian.
 Family members are often preferred, as they are familiar with the ward’s needs and preferences, and can often provide a more personal level of care.
 However, if a family member is unable or unwilling to serve as the guardian, the court may appoint a professional guardian.
-Professional guardians are typically individuals or organizations that are licensed by the state to provide guardianship services.
-They are often experienced in working with incapacitated individuals, and can provide a high level of care and support.

 Responsibilities of a Guardian